thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Using the no-operation token

-The no-op can be also used as a parameter to a fragment, if we just want to let our fragment use its current markup as a default value.
+The no-op can be also used as a parameter to a fragment if we just want to let our fragment use  its current markup as a default value.
 Again, using the `common_header` example:

 ```html
 ...